Applying for Admission: Bachelor’s Degree Programs

 Students will be changed to major status when they are in good standing and have completed 14 credits at the 100 level or above with a C (2.0) average or higher; 9 of the 14 credits must satisfy the general education requirements.

 A transfer student is defined as someone coming into the university who has been a degree student at any other institution prior to the semester applied for.
-Students with more than 30 university semester credit hours must only submit prior college transcript(s).
-Students with less than 30 semester credits must submit high school transcripts and test scores in addition to their college transcripts, and will be evaluated based on all three.
-Transfer students are eligible for admission to a bachelor’s program if they have a 2.0 GPA in their previous course work and left their previous institution(s) in good standing.
+Students with more than 30 university semester credit hours must submit official transcript(s) from every college or university previously attended.
+Students with less than 30 semester credits must submit high school transcripts and are encouraged to submit test scores (ACT or SAT) in addition to their college transcripts, and will be evaluated based on all transcripts.
+Transfer students are eligible for admission to a bachelor’s program if they have a 2.0 GPA in their previous coursework and left their previous institution(s) in good standing.
 If applying to a technical or scientific program, students may need to present a higher grade average and proof that they have completed appropriate background courses before they will be admitted.
 Admission status for students who have attended an unaccredited postsecondary institution will be determined on an individual basis.
 See Transferring Credits for more information.

 High School Students

 High school students may take classes at UAF.
 The Alaska Higher Education Admission Decision (AHEAD) program requires formal admittance to UAF.
-The other two enrollment options, Secondary Student Enrollment and TECH PREP, have specific registration requirements but do not require admission to UAF.
+Other enrollment options are Secondary Student Enrollment, Alaska Advantage Program, North Star College and TECH PREP, which have specific registration requirements but do not require admission to UAF.

 The Alaska Higher Education Admission Decision (AHEAD) program allows qualified high school students to be formally admitted to UAF as general studies students.
 AHEAD students are assigned an academic advisor and follow the registration timeline for degree students.
 To qualify, students must have completed three-fourths of their high school core curriculum and have a cumulative 3.0 GPA or higher.
-Students who wish to apply to the AHEAD program may get a program application from the Office of Admissions and the Registrar.
+Students who wish to apply to the AHEAD program may get a program application from the Office of Admissions.

 Incomplete and Final Acceptance

 Qualified applicants will receive a letter of acceptance once all required items are received and evaluated.
-Qualified applicants who are in their last year of high school or are attending another college will receive incomplete acceptance.
-Acceptance becomes final when the Office of Admissions and the Registrar receives official transcripts showing the student has satisfactorily completed all work in progress and that a high school diploma or GED has been earned.
-Acceptance to UAF is final only when the Office of Admissions and the Registrar has reviewed all necessary credentials.
+Applicants who are currently enrolled in high school or another college, or who have not submitted all required official transcripts, may be granted "incomplete" admission.
+Students with incomplete admission are not permitted to receive financial aid and may not register for future semesters.
+Acceptance becomes final when the Office of Admissions receives all required documents.
+For first-year students, that includes a final official high school transcript showing the student has satisfactorily completed all work in progress and that a high school diploma or GED has been earned.
+For transfer students, that includes a final official transcript from every college or university previously attended.

 Request to Postpone

 An offer of admission to UAF is valid for the semester for which the applicant applied.
-Requests to postpone admission until a later semester must be made in writing to the Office of Admissions and the Registrar.
+Requests to postpone admission until a later semester must be made in writing to the Office of Admissions.
 Admission may be postponed for up to one calendar year.
-Students are required to notify the Office of Admissions and the Registrar if they are attending another school outside the University of Alaska statewide system.
+Students are required to notify the Office of Admissions if they are attending another school outside the University of Alaska statewide system.

 Applying for a Second Bachelor’s Degree

-Upon official acceptance to a UAF undergraduate degree program, a student who earned a bachelor’s degree from a regionally accredited institution will be considered to have completed the equivalent of the UAF baccalaureate core.
+Upon official acceptance to a UAF undergraduate degree program, a student who earned a bachelor’s degree from a regionally accredited institution will be considered to have completed the equivalent of the baccalaureate general education requirements (GER).

 Undergraduate degree students who choose not to enroll for a semester or more may be eligible to re-enroll in their original degree program without reapplying for admission.
 Students remain eligible to register for classes if: